 The function of libraries is three-fold.
 Libraries acquire information, organize that information in a way it can be retrieved, and disseminate the information the library has acquired.
 Reference services fulfills this last function.
 Reference services may vary from library to library, but most libraries have an information or Reference Desk where assistance from a librarian is available.
-Almost all libraries also provide reference services via the telephone and in many libraries you can email your reference question, or Ask a Librarian, to a reference librarian who will e-mail you back with the answers.
+Almost all libraries provide reference services via the telephone and many libraries offer email, text, or chat services with a reference librarian.

 There are three main types of reference assistance:

-- Assistance or instruction in the use of the library, including location of materials, use of the catalog, use of computers to access information, and the use of basic reference sources.
+- Assistance or instruction with using the library, including locating materials, using the catalog, using computers to access information, and using basic reference sources.

-- Assistance in identifying library materials needed to answer a question.
+- Assistance identifying library materials needed to answer a question.

 - Providing brief, factual answers to questions, such as addresses, statistics, phone numbers, etc. that can be quickly located.

 Reference sources such as dictionaries, encyclopedias, almanacs, atlases, etc. are research tools that can help you with your paper or project.
 Reference sources provide answers to specific questions, such as brief facts, statistics, and technical instructions; provide background information; or direct you to additional information sources.
+Reference sources are not scholarly (peer-reviewed).
 In most libraries, reference sources do not circulate and are located in a separate reference collection.
 This practice makes reference sources readily available and easily accessible.

 Reference sources are designed to be consulted rather than read through.
-Their design is generally dependent on the type of information and treatment provided.
 Reference materials can be arranged alphabetically, topically, or chronologically.
 Many will contain cross listed information and more than one index.
 If it is not obvious how a reference source is organized, take a moment to look through the explanatory or how-to-use information, which is usually presented at the beginning of the book, or in HELP screens for online products.

 There are thousands of reference sources available that cover practically every subject.
-Although the term reference "book" is frequently used, reference sources can be books, serials, on-line databases or the Internet.
-A large part of using reference sources well is choosing the right one.
+Although the term reference "book" is frequently used, reference sources can be books, serials, on-line databases or information found on the Internet.
+A large part of using reference sources well is choosing the right one for your needs.

 Despite the wide variety available, reference sources can be categorized into a handful of groups.
 Think about the kind of information you need and how you will use it.
 If you are unsure which reference tool is best suited to your information need, a reference librarian will be able to assist you.